daimaou92/greetworld/README.md

 # greetworld
-A node.js module that just greets the world
+A node.js module that just greets the world.
+Small test package made to investigate creating npm modules with in-built typescript support.
+Main goal of publishing this is as an example for the underlying structure.

 ## Installation
 ```sh